 See real patient success stories.

-The emergency dentistry process kicks off the moment you contact the emergency dentist, usually by phone.
+The emergency dentistry process kicks off the moment you contact us, usually by phone.
+Please note that there is not an on-call doctor, but we do allow for same-day and emergency dentistry.
 During the phone call, the dentist will ask you questions concerning the dental emergency, like how it happened and the level of pain you feel.
 Be as accurate and articulate as possible when explaining your dental emergency.
 The dentist will then schedule an emergency dental appointment right away.

 Once you arrive at the dentist’s office, they will assess your dental situation to determine the severity and urgency of your situation.
 The dentist will ask more questions about your symptoms, perform a visual exam, and take X-rays if necessary.
 The assessment culminates in a dental report, which forms the basis of the next step.